-Research the topic.
-Study at least eight scholarly articles and/or two books on the selected topic.
+Each student should select a topic about leadership that emerges from their previous work.
+Research the topic using scholarly research from academic research databases.
+Find at least eight scholarly articles and/or books on the selected topic.
 You will prepare an annotated bibliography of your research for this phase of the project.
+The annotations help you summarize the key themes and support the development of your capstone paper outline.